foretoo/round-polygon/README.md

 # round-polygon

-Small, typed, dependency-free tool to round corners of 2d-polygon provided by an array of `{ x, y }` points.
+Small, typed, dependency-free tool to round corners of any 2d-polygon provided by an array of `{ x, y }` points.

 The algorithm prevents rounding overlaps, so if you pass an oversized radius, it won't break the shape, but instead calculate the maximum radius of each point, just like you expect.